nasadov/carbon-aware-orchestrator/README.md

 This repository contains (i) the definition of the interface between the [FogAtlas controller](https://gitlab.fbk.eu/fogatlas/fadepl-controller) and the placement algorithms and (ii) the implementation of the different placement algorithms.
 A placement algorithm ingests the status of the infrastructure and the workload to be placed/deployed on it and provides back the scores (for each microservice for each node) that will be used by [a custom scheduler plugin](https://gitlab.fbk.eu/fogatlas/scheduler-plugins) inside K8s Scheduling cycle.

+**The version v2.x is not backwards compatible with version v1.x.
+Currently, only `silly` algorithm has an implementation in v2.x.
+Therefore, refer to tag v1.x for the implementation of `tradeoffBoard` algorithm.**

 ## The IDL

 The definition of the interface is in the `./pkg/idl/idl.proto` file.
 It aims at decoupling the code written for the FogAtlas controller (in golang) from the code of the placement algorithm that can be written in (almost) whatever programming language.